Premier League betting tips: Outright Golden Boot preview and top goalscorer best bets for 2021/22 season

-Tom Carnduff previews the Premier League's Golden Boot, top scorer market, picking out four best bets at enticing prices.
+Tom Carnduff previews the Premier League's Golden Boot, with one short-priced fancy alongside four long shots at enticing odds.

 1pt e.w.
 Kai Havertz to be Premier League top goalscorer at 66/1 (Betfred 1/4 1,2,3,4)